 - Departments shall elect their Senators through a democratic process with each full-time faculty member of the Department having one vote.
 Faculty members with assignments in two or more departments will exercise their one vote in their designated primary department.
 Disputes concerning the selection of Department Senators shall be resolved by the Senate, whose decisions with regard to processes and eligibility shall be final.

 II.
 Officers' Powers and Duties

 - The President shall

-2. serve as Senate spokesperson and advocate in all relevant matters, particularly to the following: the District Senate Coordinating Council; College and District Administrations; the District Board of Trustees; the governing Board; pertinent administrative agencies.
+2. serve as Senate spokesperson and advocate in all relevant matters, particularly to the following: the District Senate Coordinating Council, College and District Administrations, the District Board of Trustees, the governing Board, and pertinent administrative agencies;

 14. perform such other functions as the Senate assigns for carrying out the purposes and policies of the Senate.